Farouk-Belhassine/TMS/README.md

 	<li>execute the project using Qt's build tools.</li>
 </ol>

-<p>Note: Smart Transport is currently only available for Windows.</p>

 <h2>Usage</h2>

 <p>To use Smart Transport, simply launch the application and start managing your transportation system.
 The user